-The idea of a community center came up as something that is needed in the area many times throughout this planning process.
-Residents of the area felt that a community center could be helpful by offering a range of services and programs that could serve the area.
-Ideas for some services and programs to be included with the community center included a teen center, a senior center, medical services, a computer lab, and resources for those experience poverty or homelessness.
+Throughout the planning process, the idea of a Shadle Community Center kept coming up as a desire of the community.
+Residents of the area feel that a community center could be helpful by offering a range of services and programs to serve the area.
+Ideas included a a teen center, a senior center, medical services, a computer lab, and resources for those experience poverty or homelessness.